kbala444/bssim/README.md

 * `get` - gets file where arg is the file path
 * `putb` - adds block where arg is the contents of the block
 * `getb` - gets block where arg is the contents of the block
+* `leave` - causes nodes to leave network, takes no arguments

+There's also a special command to make things easier: `create_dummy_files <# of files> <file size>`  that creates a specified number of files in the samples directory with names dummy(n) and then deletes them when the script finishes.
+See `samples/lotsofiles` for an example.

 ## Config
 The first line of a command file should contain comma separated key value pairs.